tempeh salad with orzo

 • Cook the orzo as per packet instructions, drain and then set aside.
 It should only take about 8-10 minutes.

 • At the same time, cook the beans and run under cold water to cool.
-Add to a large serving bowl with the chopped cucumber, avocado and spinach.
+Add to a large serving bowl.
+Chop the cucumber, avocado and spinach into bite-sized pieces and add to the bowl.
 Once the orzo is cooked add this too.
 Season well and toss to mix.

 • Put all the pesto ingredients in a blender and blitz until smooth.
 If you want it slightly runnier, add more water.